olegnazarov/inheritance-solidity/README.txt

 Solidity Smart Contract of Inheritance.

-Implement a smart contract for a grandfather, allowing you to deposit ETH into a master account, enter your grandchildren's information and wish them a happy birthday every year.
-The gift amount is distributed based on the number of grandchildren equally.
+Implement a smart contract for a grandfather that allows you to deposit ETH into a master account, enter grandchildren's details, and distribute the funds equally based on the number of grandchildren.
+Funds are withdrawn by requesting each grandchild after the grandchild's birthday.